thrift-iterator/go/README.md

 the generated code in your package.
 The runtime will automatically use the generated encoder/decoder instead of reflection.

-For example of static codgen, checkout [https://github.com/thrift-iterator/go/blob/master/test/api/init.go](https://github.com/thrift-iterator/go/blob/master/test/api/init.go)
+For example of static codegen, checkout [https://github.com/thrift-iterator/go/blob/master/test/api/init.go](https://github.com/thrift-iterator/go/blob/master/test/api/init.go)